Tomires/thesis-masters/testing.md

 - How much experience do you have with programming?
 (No experience/Little experience/Some experience/Lot of experience)
 - Have you ever used a BI/visual analytics tool in the past?
 (Yes/No, list software if any)

-Afterward completing the first part of our questionnaire, the users were shown two pieces of traditional visualization software - ParaView and Tableau.
-They were instructed to load a multivariate dataset from file, look up basic statistical information of each attribute, rename an attribute label, create a scatter plot, assign attributes onto spatial axes and color feature of the plot and lastly, to change the range of values shown on spatial axes.
+After completing the first part of our questionnaire, participants were shown two pieces of traditional visualization software - ParaView and Tableau.
+They were instructed to load a multivariate dataset from file, look up basic statistical information for each attribute, rename an attribute label, create a scatter plot, assign attributes onto spatial axes and color feature of the plot and lastly, to change the range of values shown on spatial axes.
 Second part of the questionnaire followed:

 - I felt ParaView was easy to use.
 (1-5, where 5 denotes full agreement)
 - I felt Tableau was easy to use.
 (1-5)

 After answering the two questions, the participants were shown a video introducing them to our application.
 They were then instructed to launch Manager, create a user account, add a dataset, change attribute type, rename an attribute label, share a dataset with another user, accept an incoming share request and associate a fresh copy of Navigator with their account.
 A short demo of our plugin system had the participants load a dataset from R Studio.

 Brief demos of 3DOF and 6DOF versions of Navigator were then given, each preceded by a short tutorial video.
-Participants were instructed to load a previously added dataset, create a plot, change plot assignments, position the plot in space, toggle between different versions of a single dataset and delete the plot.
+Participants were instructed to load the previously added dataset, create a plot, change plot assignments, position the plot in space, toggle between different versions of a single dataset and delete the plot.
 The 3DOF version was tested on an Oculus Go, while Oculus Rift was used for testing the 6DOF version of Navigator.

 A timed test was then administered with participants being given the following tasks: